joweyel/data-engineering-material/03-data-warehouse/README.md

 ### Partitioning in BigQuery
 - Dividing a table by a certain key (e.g. the date)
 - Can imporove BigQuery performance by only loading data that is required for a specified key (like the date)
+- Checking the size of partitions can also help identify biases in the data (if one partition has much more / less data)

 ![BQ_part](images/partition.jpg)